-A former staffer at The Washington Post and recipient of an honor in the F. Scott Fitzgerald Centennial short story competition, J.A.
-Jernay has begun to carve out a compelling niche in publishing: the travel mystery.
+A former staffer at The Washington Post, J.A.
+Jernay has discovered a compelling niche in publishing: the travel mystery.

 Foreign lands and gemstones.

-Both are quite familiar, of course.
-The world has been gobbling up stories about adventurous women ever since the eighteen hundreds, when the first so-called “caged birds” broke free of Victorian domesticity to explore Egyptian pyramids, travel overland to India, or plunge into the Congo.
-And finding a missing gemstone is, of course, one of the oldest plot devices in the world.
+Neither one is new, of course.
+The world has been gobbling up stories about adventurous women ever since the eighteen hundreds, when the so-called “caged birds” broke free of Victorian domesticity to explore Egyptian pyramids, travel overland to India, or plunge into the Congo.
+And the search for a missing gemstone is one of the oldest plot devices in the world.

-What’s changed is that today’s women face a very different set of twenty-first century challenges — alienation, questions of identity, shifted gender roles, and the collision of global cultures.
+However, times have changed.
+The twenty-first-century adventurer faces a new set of challenges — alienation, questions of identity, shifted gender roles, and the limitations of modern life.

-Bringing fifteen years of professional writing and editing experience to the series, Jernay looks forward to sending Ainsley Walker to exotic places in search of gemstones for many years to come.
+Bringing twenty years of professional writing and editing experience to the series, Jernay plans to send Ainsley Walker to exotic lands for many, many years to come.

-If you would like to read the entire Ainsley Walker Gemstone Travel Mystery series in chronological order, this is the sequence of titles:
+NOTE: The Ainsley Walker Gemstone Travel Mystery series does not have to be read in chronological order.
+However, if you would like to do so, this is the sequence of titles:

 - The American Turquoise